 4. The relatives of Moses’ father-in-law (Kenites) also settled in the area around Arad.

 Judges 1:16–17: And the descendants of the Kenite, Moses' father-in-law, went up with the people of Judah from the city of palms into the wilderness of Judah, which lies in the Negeb near Arad, and they went and settled with the people.
 17 And Judah went with Simeon his brother, and they defeated the Canaanites who inhabited Zephath and devoted it to destruction.
 So the name of the city was called Hormah.

 Josiah’s Reforms and destruction of the temple in Arad.

 1. Josiah became king and did what was right in the eyes of the Lord.

 2 Kings 22:1–2: Josiah was eight years old when he began to reign, and he reigned thirty-one years in Jerusalem.
 His mother's name was Jedidah the daughter of Adaiah of Bozkath.
 2 And he did what was right in the eyes of the Lord and walked in all the way of David his father, and he did not turn aside to the right or to the left.

-Josiah’s heritage was a wicked one and could have given him an excuse to live the same way.
+Josiah’s heritage was wicked and could have given him an excuse to live the same way.
 However, even at an extremely young age of 8, he loved the Lord and did what was right.
 Interestingly, the Book of the Law wasn’t found until Josiah was 26 years old (2 Kings 22:3).
-This meant Josiah did what was right from a young age even without Scripture to guide him.
+This meant Josiah did what was right from a young age, even without Scripture to guide him.